Last updated: 24 March 2018, and due another reread PDQ

-I came across The bells in their silence: travels through Germany (Princeton University Press, 2004; Amherst Magazine) by Michael Gorra via his Portrait of a novel: Henry James and the making of an American masterpiece (2012).
+I came across The bells in their silence: travels through Germany (Princeton University Press, 2004) by Michael Gorra via reviews of his Portrait of a novel: Henry James and the making of an American masterpiece (2012).

 Nobody writes travelogues about Germany.
 The country spurs many anxious volumes of investigative reporting…but not travel books, not the free-ranging and impressionistic works of literary nonfiction we associate with VS Naipaul and Bruce Chatwin.

 Gorra’s hypothesis is that “our American memory of WWII still informs our relationship with contemporary Germany” (Publishers Weekly), and there is much musing on this German Problem in the book, but otherwise, written “with one foot in the library and one on the street”, it was perfect, for me and other footloose international Germanists living elsewhere.
 And it only cost a penny!
 (Here’s how that works.)

 It’s a kind of a meta travel book:

 Gorra uses Goethe’s account of his Italian journey as a model for testing the traveler’s response to Germany today, and he subjects the shopping arcades of contemporary German cities to the terms of Benjamin’s Arcade project.
 He reads post-Wende Berlin through the novels of Theodor Fontane…and enlists WG Sebald as a guide to the place of fragments and digressions in travel writing.

 At home abroad